 - How complicated or difficult will it be to implement this improvement?

-Once you've assigned a score for each strategy, add up the numbers and then divide it by three -- this gives a score which shows what project will have the greatest impact.
+Once you've assigned a score for each strategy, add up the numbers and divide the total by three — this gives a score that shows what project will have the greatest impact.
 Then, work on the projects with the highest scores first.
-The framework isn’t perfect, but it’s easy to understand, systematic, and a great way to communicate to the rest of your colleagues which CRO projects are being selected and why.

 - Use the three formulas to start the CRO conversation.